Melansia/SimpleSearchEngine/README.md

 ## *Gregory L*

-**Description** It's a simple search engine that processes a limited collection of data and searches it for a word or a phrase.
+It's a simple search engine that processes a limited collection of data and searches it for a word or a phrase.

 Time spent: **--** hours spent in total